WBHankins93/WBHankins93/README.md

 # Hi, I'm Ben Hankins 👋
 **Senior SRE / DevOps Engineer | Fullstack Developer | Automation Wizard 🪄**

-I design, build, and secure cloud platforms that scale — combining deep experience in **Terraform, Kubernetes, CI/CD, and observability** with a developer’s eye for automation and UX.
+I design, build, and secure cloud platforms that scale, combining deep experience in **Terraform, Kubernetes, CI/CD, and observability** with a developer’s eye for automation and UX.
 My background blends **infrastructure reliability** with **fullstack product delivery**, giving me the unique ability to create systems that are not only resilient and secure, but also intuitive and delightful to use.

 ---